How to Start a Blog with WordPress (Step by Step Guide)

 Hosting a WordPress blog is very affordable.
 But choosing a good hosting provider and a suitable hosting package can be quite overwhelming as there are so many options available.

-Best Sydney Walks is hosted at DreamHost and I couldn’t be happier.
+Best Sydney Walks is hosted at DreamHost and we couldn’t be happier.

 Typically, if you’re a new blogger, you will choose a shared hosting account.
 This simply means your website will be hosted on a server that is shared with other websites.
 For a brand new website, this is perfectly fine.